Privacy Policy

 chats with the bot (in

 @mentionand game-night sessions), and any lore or "canon" quotes that name you. - Onboarding & funnel analytics.
-A small stream of events recording how people move through setup (e.g. linked, activated), which includes your Discord user ID.
-This is used in aggregate to understand where onboarding gets stuck.
+A small stream of events recording how people move through setup (e.g. linked, activated).
+Your Discord user ID is pseudonymized before it's written — replaced by a salted one-way hash — so the stream is usable only in aggregate to understand where onboarding gets stuck, and isn't directly tied to your identity.
 See Retention for how long it lives.

 - Aggregate cost-accounting.
 Per-session, per-server records of AI-model usage cost, kept for billing and abuse prevention.
 These carry no user identifier — there is no per-user row.